Our Hardwood Roof Lanterns

-Categorising wood as either a hardwood or softwood comes down to its physical make-up and build, and, thus, it’s no surprise many people assume hardwoods are solid and durable compared to soft and workable softwoods.
+Categorising wood as either a hardwood or softwood comes down to its physical make-up and build.
+It’s no surprise many people assume hardwoods are solid and durable compared to soft and workable softwoods.

-Generally, this is true, however, there are exceptions, for example in the case of woods from yew trees — a softwood that’s relatively hard — and wood from balsa trees — a hardwood that’s softer than softwoods.
+Generally, this is true, however, there are exceptions, for example in the case of wood from yew trees, it’s a softwood that’s relatively hard and wood from balsa trees which is also a hardwood that’s softer than softwoods.

-As a rule, however, hardwoods tend to be denser than softwoods and are, therefore, tougher and more weather resistant.
+As a general rule however, hardwoods tend to be denser than softwoods and are typically tougher and more weather resistant.

 What Types of Hardwoods Are There?